JavideSs/reproc/docs/user_guide.md

 ---

 ## Keyboard shortcuts
-- With the **SPACE KEY** we can continue or pause the song.
+- With the **SPACE KEY** you can continue or pause the song.
-- With the **ENTER KEY** we can reproduce the song selected in the playlist.
+- With the **ENTER KEY** you can play the selected song in the playlist.
+- With **DOUBLE CLICK** you can play the selected song in the playlist.
-- With the **RIGHT/LEFT ARROWS KEYS** we can move forward/backward respectively 5s of the current song
+- With the **RIGHT/LEFT ARROWS KEYS** you can move forward/backward respectively 5s the current song.
-- With the **UP/DOWN ARROWS KEYS** we can move through the playlist.
+- With the **UP/DOWN ARROWS KEYS** you can move through the playlist.

-## Win32 Features
+## Extra features

 ### Thumbnail toolbar
 The application in the taskbar has buttons on the thumbnail to pause, continue or play previous or next song.